A Posteriori Probabilistic Bounds of Convex Scenario Programs with Validation Tests: Introduction

 \section{Introduction}

 \IEEEPARstart{T}HE widespread presence of uncertainty has been invariably a crucial issue in design, analysis and optimization of complex systems, and the ignorance of uncertainty can lead to decisions that are fragile in the real-world uncertain environment.
-In the past decades, decision-making under uncertainty has raised immense research efforts across various communities, particularly in systems and control.
-Typical examples include robust optimal control, where control inputs are designed to yield uniformly satisfactory performance under model mismatch, unmeasured disturbance, and measurement noise \cite{zhou1996robust,tempo2012randomized}.
+In the past decades, decision-making under uncertainty has raised immense research efforts across various communities.
+Typical examples include robust optimal control, where control inputs are designed to yield invariably satisfactory performance under model mismatch, unmeasured disturbance, and measurement noise \cite{zhou1996robust,tempo2012randomized}.
 Likewise, in filter design for fault detection, such effects have been taken into account in order to avoid high false alarm rates \cite{ding2008model}.

-Over the past decade, the scenario approach has been widely adopted as a randomized algorithm for reliable decision-making under uncertainty \cite{calafiore2005uncertain,campi2008exact}, where a finite number of constraints defined on past samples of uncertainty are enforced to seek robustness.
-As a data-driven decision-making strategy, it has found wide applications in operations of smart grid \cite{wang2012chance}, service systems \cite{deng2016decomposition}, supply chain management \cite{santoso2005stochastic,you2013multicut}, and control design \cite{calafiore2006scenario,calafiore2011research}.
+The increasing availability of data has motivated rapid development of data-driven methods in systems and control \cite{van2020data}.
+As a representative, the scenario approach has been widely adopted as a data-driven approach for reliable decision-making under uncertainty \cite{calafiore2005uncertain,campi2008exact}, where a finite number of constraints defined on past samples of uncertainty are enforced to seek robustness.
+It has found wide applications in operations of smart grid \cite{wang2012chance}, service systems \cite{deng2016decomposition}, supply chain management \cite{santoso2005stochastic,you2013multicut}, and control design \cite{calafiore2006scenario,calafiore2011research}.
 The scenario approach is known to generalize well, which has been revealed theoretically that the probability of constraint violation of the solution can be safely controlled with high confidence by choosing an adequately large sample size \cite{calafiore2005uncertain,campi2008exact}.
 To trade robustness for performance, extensions based on constraint discarding have been also developed \cite{luedtke2008sample,campi2011sampling,care2015scenario}.